targor/JBLRecover/README.md

 # JBLRecover
-ensures that jbd headphones do not go into sleep mode
+ensures that JBL headphones do not go into sleep mode

 # Why?